jacobobryant/biff/libs/graph/README.md

 `fx-handlers` in explicitly, (2) collects `:biff.graph/resolvers` (a vector of resolvers) from the other modules and merges the result of `com.biffweb.graph/new-ctx` into the system map.

+If you register your application's schema with `com.biffweb.core/register`, biff.graph will ensure that resolver output conforms to that schema.

 ## Tips